-- B. For the year ended December 31, 2021, the NT\$129,993 thousand gain on reversal of impairment loss represented the sold of certain property, plant and equipment in the company.
-This has been recognized in the statement of comprehensive incomes. - C. The Company recognized an impairment loss amounting to NT\$4,000 thousand on certain real estate to an extent of the recoverable value in 2020.
-The impairment loss has been recorded the Company's statement of comprehensive incomes. - D. Please refer to Note 8 for more details on property, plant and equipment under pledge. - E. Significant components of PPE are depreciation over their useful lives.
+- B. For the year ended December 31, 2022 and 2021, the NT\$ 2,196 thousand and NT\$129,993 thousand gain on reversal of impairment loss represented the sold of certain property, plant and equipment in the company, respectively.
+This has been recognized in the statement of comprehensive incomes. - C. Please refer to Note 8 for more details on property, plant and equipment under pledge. - D. Significant components of PPE are depreciation over their useful lives.